bevyengine/rfcs/rfcs/45-stageless.md

 The current state can be read from the `CurrentState<S: State>` resource.

 Bevy provides a simple but convenient abstraction to link the transitions of a state `X` with system sets, specifically an `OnEnter(X)` system set and an `OnExit(X)` system set.
-An exclusive system called `apply_state_transition<S: State>` can be scheduled, which will retrieve and run their schedules as appropriate when a transition is queued in the `NextState<S: State>` resource.
+An exclusive system called `apply_state_transition<S: State>` can be scheduled, which will retrieve and run these schedules as appropriate when a transition is queued in the `NextState<S: State>` resource.

 ```rust
 fn main() {